Ryank90/action-hugo-firebase-deploy/README.md

 **Pre-requisites**

 - You will need a Firebase Project.
 If you haven't already got one you can easily get one here: [Firebase Console](https://console.firebase.google.com/)
-- You will need a Google Service Account in-order for this to be successfully deployed.
+- You will need a Google Service Account setup in-order for your site to be successfully deployed.

 ## Getting Started